Skip to main content

 Responsibilities:

-11. Perform other duties as assigned by the Chief of Maintenance and Director of Operations/Exhibits.
+• Perform any other job duties as delegated by Director of Operations.

 Work Environment:

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-While performing the duties of this job the employee is regularly exposed to moving mechanical parts; high, precarious places; fumes or airborne particles; toxic or caustic chemicals; outside weather conditions; risk of electrical shock and vibration.
-The noise level in the environment is moderate.
+While performing the duties of this job the employee is occasionally exposed to wet and/or humid conditions; moving mechanical parts; fumes or airborne particles; outside weather conditions and vibration.
+The noise level in the environment is moderate, and may be exposed to chemical agents, plumbing supplies and fumes.